Are you planning a staycation in the country? Wondering what to do in Mudgee NSW?

 Driving from Mudgee to Gulgong

-A great way to visit Gulgong from Mudgee is to take the Henry Lawson Drive for 37.4 km to Gulgong and return by the B55/Castlereagh Highway 33 km.
+A great way to visit Gulgong from Mudgee is to take Henry Lawson Drive for 37.4 km to Gulgong and return by the B55/Castlereagh Highway 33 km.

 What to see in Gulgong